xxoolm/LuaNode/README.md

 ```
 Note: In the serial settings, you must uncheck XON/XOFF, otherwise, you won't be able to input via serial!
 ```

+To set break points and debug code, maybe you can use GDBSTUB.

 EXAMPLES:
 --------------------------------------